 - Blowing up a outhouse from beneath using explosives, thus peppering a surprisingly large area with the sort of things found under a outhouse.
 Yes, it was entirely necessary.

 - Looking for little Jonny, who had gone missing. ’Lessa and Sulik were helped by his faithful dog Laddie.
 And yes, the conclusion was reached that little Jonny — bark bark — had fallen down the well .

 - Investigating a supposedly haunted farm, about which Alessandra had already heard at Mom’s in the Den.
-Though the locals were terrified of what they had witnessed there, the supposedly primitive and superstitious tribals didn’t mind, seeing ghosts as just a part of the world.
-The farm also held supplies that had become invaluable to Modoc’s survival with the drought.
+The farm held supplies that had become invaluable to Modoc’s survival with the drought.
+The locals were terrified of what they had witnessed there.
+Howbeit, the supposedly primitive and superstitious tribals didn’t mind, seeing ghosts as just a part of the world.

 Nothing sweet about me